 Review their pricing structure

 Like anything, the price comes into the equation, but how do you know how much to pay for a service you’ve never experienced?

 In our experience, you can expect to pay between $500 and $700 AUD for both inspections to be performed.

 What you can expect once you engage a pest and building company

 Usually, you, your Conveyancer or real estate agent will put a request through to the chosen company for a report.

 You can usually expect conduction of your inspection within 2-5 days of your enquiry.

 What you can expect from your repor

-A building inspection report will usually contain the following:
+A building and pest inspection report will usually contain the following: